 Tingle Creek Chase – December

-Getting to Sandown Park Racecourse
+Getting to Sandown Racecourse

-Just a short walk from Esher station, the racecourse has its own entrance at the southwestern end of platform four, open exclusively on racedays.
+Just a short walk from Esher station, the racecourse has its own entrance at the southwestern end of platform four, open exclusively on race days.

 Kempton Park Racecourse

-With its dedicated railway station, Kempton Park Racecourse enjoys more than 210 acres of grounds with two lakes and an all-weather main racing track.
-The racecourse hosts racing throughout the year, but is particularly known for its busy post-Christmas racedays, featuring the King George VI and Kauto Star Novices’ Chases.
+The racecourse hosts racing throughout the year but is known for its busy post-Christmas race days, featuring the King George VI and Kauto Star Novices’ Chases.

 Notable races